Fundamentals - Make HTTP requests

 Codifies the concept of outgoing middleware via delegating handlers in

-.
-Provides extensions for Polly-based middleware to take advantage of delegating handlers inHttpClient
+HttpClient.
+Provides extensions for Polly-based middleware to take advantage of delegating handlers inHttpClient. -

 Manages the pooling and lifetime of underlying

-instances.
-Automatic management avoids common DNS (Domain Name System) problems that occur when manually managingHttpClient
+HttpClientMessageHandlerinstances.
+Automatic management avoids common DNS (Domain Name System) problems that occur when manually managingHttpClientlifetimes. -

 Adds a configurable logging experience (via